mjl-/mox/README.md

-The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, create user "mox" and its homedir by running "useradd -d /home/mox mox && mkdir /home/mox", download mox to that directory, and generate a configuration for your desired email address at your domain:
+The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, create user "mox" and its homedir by running `useradd -d /home/mox mox && mkdir /home/mox` (or pick another directory), download mox to that directory, and generate a configuration for your desired email address at your domain:

 	./mox quickstart you@example.com